sezanzeb/input-remapper/README.md

 ## Installation

-After your installation, independent of the method, you should add yourself to the `input` and `plugdev` groups so that you can read keycodes from them.
+After your installation, independent of the method, you should add yourself to the `input` and `plugdev` groups so that you can read information from your devices.
 You have to start the application via sudo otherwise.

 ```bash
 sudo usermod -a -G plugdev,input $USER